xanimo/HWI-dogecoin/docs/examples/examples.rst

 Extracting xpubs
 ================

-Bitcoin Core v0.17.0 and later allows you to retrieve the unspent transaction outputs (utxo) relevant for a set of `Output Descriptors <https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md>`_ with the ``scantxoutset`` RPC call.
+Dogecoin Core v1.21.0 and later allows you to retrieve the unspent transaction outputs (utxo) relevant for a set of `Output Descriptors <https://github.com/dogecoin/dogecoin/blob/master/doc/descriptors.md>`_ with the ``scantxoutset`` RPC call.

 To retrieve the outputs relevant for a specific hardware wallet it is
 necessary: